From CPABC’s Professional Conduct Team

 CPABC’s professional standards advisors are here to help you comply with the CPA Code when you’re navigating difficult situations.
 All guidance is confidential, non-binding, and unofficial.
-Contact the advisors by email at email@example.com or call:
+Contact the advisors by email at email@example.com.

 In complex cases, you may also want to consider obtaining independent legal counsel.

 For your reference, the Chartered Professional Accountants Act, CPABC Bylaws, CPABC Bylaw Regulations, and CPABC Code of Professional Conduct can all be accessed online at bccpa.ca/regulatory/act-bylaws-rules.